Skip to main content

 4. Suited for CI/CD and DevOps

-Manual testing is difficult to manage as software code gets more complex or when there is an increase in test cases.
-Automated testing helps overcome this problem
+Manual testing is challenging to manage as software code gets more complex or when there is an increase in test cases.
+Automated testing helps development companies quickly switch to Continuous Improvement and delivery (or CI/CD mode).
+Automation facilitates continuous testing required for DevOps.

 4 Challenges of QA Automation